PoiXson/VitalCore-mirror/readme.txt

-pxnCommonPluginMC - Common utilities and tools for Bukkit/Spigot plugins
+pxnPluginLib - Common utilities and tools for Bukkit/Spigot plugins

 This plugin is a library required by other PoiXson plugins.